Volunteer with Giant Pandas & Travel China | By The Dragon Trip

 Additional Services

-If you are arriving early into Chengdu before your volunteering experience with the Giant Pandas or staying on at the end of the group tour, we can arrange additional accommodation for you.
+If you are arriving early into Chengdu before your volunteering experience with the Giant Pandas or staying on at the end of the group tour in Beijing, we can arrange additional accommodation for you.

 A deposit is required to make a reservation on our China tours, with the balance due 40 days prior to departure (unless booking with one of our promotions, for which specific balance due dates may apply).